The Product Regulation and Liability Review: Portugal

 - protection of health and physical security;

 - education of consumers and the right to be informed;

 - prevention and recovery of both property damage and personal injuries arising from harm to individual, collective or diffuse interests;

 - participation, through civil associations, in the legal and administrative determination of their rights and interests.

-In this respect, it is also important to refer to Decree-Law No. 69/2005 of 17 March, transposing the Product Safety Directive (Directive 2001/95/EC of the European Parliament and of the Council of 3 December 2001 on general product safety), which provides for general rules on consumer rights regarding the safety of products and services, pursuant to Article 60(1) of the Portuguese Constitution and of Article 5 of the Consumer Protection Law.
+In this respect, it is also important to refer to Decree-Law No. 69/2005 of 17 March 2005 (as amended by Decree-Law No. 9/2021), transposing the Product Safety Directive (Directive 2001/95/EC of the European Parliament and of the Council of 3 December 2001 on general product safety), which provides for general rules on consumer rights regarding the safety of products and services, pursuant to Article 60(1) of the Portuguese Constitution and of Article 5 of the Consumer Protection Law.

-Finally, although not public bodies, consumer protection non-government organisations, such as the Portuguese Association for Consumer Defence (DECO), play an important role in raising awareness of possible defects in products through independent testing and reviews.
+Finally, although not public bodies, non-governmental consumer protection organisations, such as the Portuguese Association for Consumer Defence, play an important role in raising awareness of possible defects in products through independent testing and reviews.